kokkos/kokkos-core-wiki/README.md

 Here, we summarize the steps for setting up the kokkos-core-wiki repo, and a branch-based workflow for updating documentation in the main Kokkos project.
-The kokkos-core-wiki is the canonical source of Kokkos documentation "Truth".\
+The kokkos-core-wiki is the canonical source of Kokkos documentation "Truth".<br/>

 Sandia employees: Creation of wholly new pages will require Review and Approval (R&A).
-Check with your Sandia team lead, if you have questions about the R&A process.\
+Check with your Sandia team lead, if you have questions about the R&A process.<br/>

-* **STEP 1) Create your own fork of the kokkos-core-wiki repo by navigating to `https://github.com/kokkos/kokkos-core-wiki`, and clicking "Fork" in the upper right of the github page**.\
+* **STEP 1) Create your own fork of the kokkos-core-wiki repo by navigating to `https://github.com/kokkos/kokkos-core-wiki`, and clicking "Fork" in the upper right of the github page**.<br/>

-* **STEP 2) Clone your forked repo, and add it as a remote:**\
+* **STEP 2) Clone your forked repo, and add it as a remote:**<br/>

 ```
 git clone git@github.com:ajpowelsnl/kokkos-core-wiki.git